Rey276/RedditPushshiftAPI-DataCollection/README.md

 # RedditPushshiftAPI-DataCollection

 ## Introduction:
-This program is intended to search though Reddit for post submissions by a keyword specification.
+This program is intended to search though Reddit for post submissions by a keyword specification and allows for specifying data results by time period.
 The program utalizes the Pushshift API and the API wrapper pmaw for data collection.
-The program also allows for specifying data results by a time period.

 ## Using this program for data collection: